 I Can Be Your Advocate

-I am employment law attorney Dave Koller and I specialize in helping those with employment law violations throughout Philadelphia, Pennsylvania, particularly those who have experienced retaliation by their employers as a result of utilizing their rights under the Family Medical Leave Act.
+At Koller Law specialize in helping those with employment law violations throughout Philadelphia, Pennsylvania, particularly those who have experienced retaliation by their employers as a result of utilizing their rights under the Family Medical Leave Act.

-Unlike many of my competitors, I have experience working on both sides of the law.
+Unlike many of our competitors, we have experience working on both sides of the law.
 Prior to opening my own private practice, I worked with several reputable law firms, handling defense for employers.
 In one instance, I represented one of the world’s largest employers.

-Today, my passion lies in representing you — the worker.
-Together with my experienced staff, including a licensed psychologist, I have the experience and knowledge to be the advocate you need and deserve.
+Today, our passion lies in representing you — the worker.
+Together with our experienced staff, including a licensed psychologist, we have the experience and knowledge to be the advocate you need and deserve.

-If you believe you have faced retaliation by your employer for requesting or taking time off of work under the FMLA, contact my office.
-I can sit down with you, talk about your situation, the law and how I can help.
+If you believe you have faced retaliation by your employer for requesting or taking time off of work under the FMLA, contact our office.
+We can sit down with you, talk about your situation, the law and how we can help.

 There are different types of damages available for workers wrongfully denied FMLA rights, including back pay and job reinstatement.
-Contact me to find out which ones might be available to you.
+Contact us to find out which ones might be available to you.